DominikBucher12/XTouchBar/README.md

 3. Applescript way AKA Legacy way
 - I enjoy writing AppleScript a lot.
 I would find it most suitable, however I want to keep this clean and consistent and when Xcode changes some menu items, this could lead to potentional problems.
 I haven't try this approach because I don't believe in it's sustainbility.
 I think the shortcuts is the golden way between Too hard and too easy implementation.
-However I plan overwrite the shortcuts into the `IDEKit` way.
+However I plan overwrite the shortcuts into the `IDEKit` way someday.